UCL/MPHY0026/doc/summerschool/registration_demo.rst

 minimise target registration error, then use the knowledge you developed in parts 1 and 2 to adjust the ablation margin to maximise the treatment of the target and minimise damage to healthy tissue.
 Start by launching the game, by pressing the "Play Game" button.

-You can watch me playing the game in the video below
+You can watch me playing the game in the video below (skip to 7 minutes and 25 seconds).

 .. raw:: html
   <iframe width="560" height="315" src="https://www.youtube.com/embed/PaXytDjojOI?t=445" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The rules are: